Bereavement

 • cancel the subscription or agreement with them.

-5. Letting us know about the death
+5. Letting us know

-• Proof of your identification (e.g. a valid passport or driving licence)
+• your passport or driving license

 'Probate' or 'confirmation' refers to the right to manage the affairs of the deceased.
 For Santander, this is required when the total value of all accounts held with us in the sole name of the deceased is more than £50,000.